metadriverse/metaurban/README.md

 python RL/SocialNav/train_ppo.py
 ```
 for PPO training in Social Env.
 You can change the parameters in the file.

+#### We only test RL training on Linux, there may be some issues on Windows and MacOS.

 ### Evaluation
 We provide a script used to evaluate the quantitative performance of the RL agent